Irooos/Project2/readme/checklist.md

 • Details on how to use it or what functionality is offered
 • Technologies Used ( .html , .css )
 • Ideas for future improvement (minimum of 3)

+Final Touches (Not in requirements)
+1) Downsize to 3-4 files
+2) A footer with github link
+3) Add more styles